GrantExec, a Euna Solutions® company

-This funding opportunity provides financial support to a wide range of organizations working to strengthen Uganda's public health systems and enhance its ability to respond to health threats effectively.
+This funding opportunity provides financial support to a wide range of organizations working in Uganda to strengthen public health systems and enhance the country's ability to respond to infectious disease threats.

 Award Range